the-real-i9/Backend-Topics-Study/Learn/Databases/Normalization.md

 > Observing the unormalized table.

 If we want to change the value of one of the attributes of a particular branch in the `StaffBranch` relation, for example, the address for Branch `B003`, we must update the tuples of all staff located at that branch.
 If this modification is not carried out on all the appropriate tuples of the `StaffBranch` relation, the database will become inconsistent. 🎯

+Again, <u>this is because the `B003` details in these tuples refer to the same subject, in the businesses data.</u>

 **Note that**, the design of the normalized tables avoids these problems.